Alan Marshall (New Zealand author)

-Alan Marshall is a New Zealand author, scholar, and artist working within the discipline of environmental studies.
-He is noted as a key scholar in environmental philosophy and for his investigations into eco-friendly cities of the future.
-For his research on these topics, the University of Wollongong awarded Marshall a doctorate and National Geographic assigned him as an explorer.
+Alan Marshall (born 1975) is an Australian author, scholar, and artist working within the discipline of environmental studies.
+He is noted as a key scholar in environmental ethics and for his investigations into eco-friendly cities of the future.

 Major projects

-In 2006, Alan Marshall founded The Ecomimicry Project which tries to meld ecology with Green innovation, sustainable art, and the ethics of environmentalism.
+In 2006, Alan Marshall founded The Ecomimicry Project which melds ecology with innovation and sustainable art.

 Examples of designs that emerged from this project include: